What is the INCE Foundation?

-For more information about these awards and to see a histroy of awards and recipients, go to INCE-USA Awards.
+For more information about these awards and to see a history of awards and recipients, go to INCE-USA Awards.

 INCE Foundation Officers and Directors

-Officers: Eric W. Wood, President, William J. Cavanaugh, Vice President–Development, James K. Thompson, Secretary, and Robert D. Hellweg, Treasurer.
+Officers: Eric W. Wood, President, Gordon L. Ebbitt, Vice President–Development, James K. Thompson, Secretary, and Robert D. Hellweg, Treasurer.

-Directors: Leo.
-L. Beranek, Robert J. Bernhard, William J. Cavanaugh, Patricia Davies, Robert D. Hellweg, William W. Lang, George C. Maling, Jr., James K. Thompson, and Eric W. Wood
+Directors: Robert J. Bernhard, Patricia Davies, Paul R. Donavan, Gordon L. Ebbitt, Robert D. Hellweg, George C. Maling, Jr., James K. Thompson, and Eric W. Wood

 The INCE Foundation publishes an annual newsletter that describes the awards given each year.
 Copies of the newsletter may be obtained from the president, Eric W. Wood, by sending an e-mail to ewood@ACENTECH.com.

 Contributions to the Foundation

 Contributions to the INCE Foundation may be made by check or in conjunction with INCE-USA Member dues.
 Checks should be made payable to the INCE Foundation and sent to Robert D. Hellweg, Treasurer, 13 Pine Tree Road, Wellesley, MA 02482.
 All contributions will be gratefully acknowledged.

 Individuals or companies contributing $100 or more to the Foundation can receive either of the following